Jackson, TN Override Accidents

 Let Our Lawyers Protect Your Legal Rights Following a Trucking Accident in Jackson

 Override accidents are potentially deadly crashes that occur between big rigs and smaller vehicles.
 If you have been injured in an override or another type of trucking accident, Nahon, Saharovich & Trotz’s Jackson attorneys may be able to assist you in recovering monetary damages for your losses.
-Our firm has a team of 33 lawyers and more than 120 staff members, serving accident victims in Memphis, Nashville, Knoxville, Chattanooga, Jonesboro, Little Rock, Jackson, Meridian, Tupelo, Columbus, Grenada, Starkville, Oxford, Hayti, and Caruthersville, as well as other cities across Tennessee, Arkansas, Mississippi, Missouri, and Kentucky.
 Do not face off against the trucking company alone.
-Contact our office toll-free by calling 800-529-4004 or by completing our online form to set up a free consultation with a motor vehicle wreck attorney.
+Contact our office toll-free by calling 800-529-4004 or by completing our online form to set up a free consultation.